initc3/ic3-website/content/events/retreat/winter-retreat-2020.md

 location: Virtual!
 start: 2020-12-07
 end: 2020-12-08
-summary: This event is only open to IC3 faculty, students, partners, and invited guest.
+summary: This event is only open to IC3 faculty, students, partners, and invited guests.
 ---

 <div class="ui piled segment">